"

 Csíkkozmás

-Cozmeni (in Romanian, Cozmeni) is a Székely village located in the southeastern part of Harghita County, on the edge of the Ciuc Basin, which also includes Lăzărești.
-The village is set in a tranquil environment surrounded by hills, with a community that still preserves a close-to-nature lifestyle and traditional rural way of life.
+Cozmeni (in Romanian Cozmeni) is a Székely village located in the south-eastern part of Harghita County, on the edge of the Ciuc Basin, which also includes Lăzărești.
+The village is nestled in a tranquil setting surrounded by hills, home to a community that still preserves a close-to-nature lifestyle and traditional rural way of life.
 It can be accessed by road from Băile Tușnad or Miercurea Ciuc; the nearest railway station is in Băile Tușnad.
-The settlement was first mentioned in writing in 1332 under the names of its patron saints, Cosmas and Damian.
-Its church dates back to the 15th century, built in Gothic style and later incorporating Baroque elements.
-Since 2004, the village has functioned as an independent administrative unit, having previously been part of Sânmartin.
-The village landscapes of Cozmeni and Lăzărești faithfully reflect the traditions of Székely rural architecture: the carved gates, old homesteads, and churches all stand as witnesses to the preservation of local identity.
-Several buildings in the village are listed as official historical monuments, including the parish house, a 19th-century Székely house, and the church.
-The local economy continues to be based on small-scale farming, animal husbandry, and forestry.
-Many families in the village are engaged in producing traditional dairy products, honey, and other homemade goods.
-The community is characterised by its tranquillity, sense of unity, and value preservation – festivals, customs, and religious events remain central to village life.
-Visitors to Cozmeni do not arrive at a developed tourist centre but rather a village where time moves more slowly, and the beauty of the landscape, along with the hospitality of the community, provides a lasting experience.
-For nature lovers, it offers a peaceful exploration, while those interested in culture will discover a living world of traditions.
+The settlement was first mentioned in writing in 1332 under the names of its patron saints, Saint Cosmas and Damian.
+Its church dates back to the 15th century, built in Gothic style, later incorporating Baroque elements.
+Since 2004, the village has functioned as an independent administrative unit, having previously been part of Sânmartin Ciuc.
+The village landscapes of Cozmeni and Lăzărești faithfully reflect the traditions of Székely rural architecture: the carved gates, old homesteads, and churches all bear witness to the preservation of local identity.
+Several buildings in the village are listed as official historical monuments, such as the parish house, a 19th-century Székely house, and the church.
+The local economy remains rooted in small-scale farming, animal husbandry, and forestry.
+Many families in the village produce traditional dairy products, honey, and other homemade goods.
+The community is characterised by tranquillity, solidarity, and a commitment to preserving values – festivals, traditions, and religious events continue to play a central role in village life.
+Visitors to Cozmeni will not find a developed tourist centre but rather a village where time moves more slowly, and the beauty of the landscape, along with the hospitality of the community, offers a lasting experience.
+For nature lovers, it is a quiet journey of discovery, while for those interested in culture, it reveals a living world of traditions. - editorial content -

 Arrival

-- Walk
+• Walk

-- Horseback
+• Horseback

-- Bike
+• Bike

-- Electric bicycle
+• Electric bicycle

-- Bus (rented for the trip)
+• Bus (rented for the trip)

-- Motorcycle
+• Motorcycle

-- Car
+• Car

 Sights, programs